AliOKeeffe/word-Py/README.md

 - In order to sort the data from the leaderboard and also to get it into a presentable format, I used Pandas which is a data analysis and manipulation tool.
 It has an number of inbuilt methods for sorting data.
 - INSERT SCREENSHOT OF GOOGLE SHEET

-## Future Features
+### Future Features
-- The user can determine how long they want the word to be (3/4/5/6 lettesr)
+- The user can determine how long they want the word to be (3/4/5/6 letters)
 - The definition of the word is displayed at the end of the game utilising the Oxford Dictionary API further.

 ## Data Model